KlashbeN/BrowseAMall/ProjectLog.md

 				About 4hrs each student.

 Date: 16th July
 What did we do?
-Update individual mall pages to include more information.
+Update individual mall pages to include more information and to incorporate bootstrap.
 				About 5hrs each student.

 Date: 17th July